-Email Uplers believes that an HTML email with relevant content and a design with which your subscriber can connect has the most chances of getting opened.
-Learning the pro-tips for creating an email template can help you create a functional email design and in this blog, we shall enlighten you with tips to look for while creating a PSD for an Email Campaign.
+We, at Email Uplers, are firm believers of the fact that an HTML email with relevant content and a design that resonates with your subscribers has the most chances of registering higher open rates and click-throughs.
+Learning the pro-tips for creating an email template can help you create a functional email design and in this blog, we shall enlighten you with tips to look for while creating a PSD design for an Email Campaign.

-It all begins with understanding the type of HTML email to be sent.
-All types of emails can be segmented into 2 broad categories: a) Email Newsletter b) Product/Services promotional email.
+It all begins with understanding the type of HTML email that has to be sent.
+All types of emails can be segmented into 2 broad categories:

-While promotional emails rely on images accompanied with a short description, email newsletters are text-heavy and inclusion of images is optional.
+While promotional emails rely on images typically accompanied with a short description, email newsletters are text-heavy and the inclusion of images is optional.

 Before going forward with your conceptualized designs, it is important to determine whether your emails are going to be fixed width or responsive.
-Based on your choice, responsive email design will have a separate desktop layout and mobile layout whereas fixed width will have only a desktop layout.
+Based on your choice, responsive email mockups and design will have a separate desktop layout and mobile layout.

 One of the best practices in email template design is to have a maximum template width of 800px or 600px.
-For the mobile layout the width shall reduce to ~320px.
-In order to prevent any clipping or misalignment of your email content, it is important to provide a padding on either sides.
+For the mobile layout, the width shall reduce to ~320px.
+In order to prevent any clipping or misalignment of your email content, it is important to provide padding on either side.
 Hence you need to adjust your content within the boundary of 500px for desktop layout and 300px for mobile layout.
+Therefore, even before you start brainstorming the design aesthetic of your campaigns, it is essential that you have clarity regarding your email newsletter dimensions.

 Any email has 3 main sections:

 Header: Even though your subscribers will open the email by recognizing the From name and subject line, it is important to have a brand element in the header for those new to your emails.

-Owing to compatibility issue with different email clients, your email should have an option to view the email online that is clearly visible.
+Owing to compatibility issues with different email clients, your email should have an option to view the email online, and this option should be made prominent.